Dead Talents Society: Plot

 Catherine, a renowned underworld diva known for haunting a hotel, is betrayed by her protégé, Jessica, who surpasses her at the Golden Ghost Awards with a series of jump scare videos on the internet, leading to a decline in Catherine's popularity.

-Four years later, an unnamed rookie ghost (Note: Gingle Wang's character is unnamed in the film and is referred to as "You there" in the English subtitles, while the character is given the name Cho Hsiao-lei (卓曉雷) offscreen.) discovers that her body is disintegrating, as her piano competition certificate, the token which bears the value of her existence the most, has been accidentally discarded by her sister while moving away from the house.
+Four years later, an unnamed rookie ghost (Note: Gingle Wang's character is unnamed in the film and is referred to as "You there" in the English subtitles, while the character is given the name Cho Hsiao-lei (卓曉雷) offscreen.) discovers that her body is disintegrating, as her childhood 'certificate of hard work', the token which bears the value of her existence the most, has been accidentally discarded by her sister while moving away from the house.
 Realizing that the loss of the token would result in her perishing within 30 days, Rookie enlists the help of her ghost friend Camilla and joins the entry contest of the Dead Talents Society, where ghosts can receive a working pass to stay in the living world if signed by a haunting agency.
 Although Rookie's performance is awful, it moves Makoto, the agent of washed-up Catherine, who then invites Rookie to become her new protégé.
 Before Rookie and Camilla can get acquainted with Catherine and the agency's technician, Kouji, a new guest arrives at the hotel.
 Rookie and Camilla fail to scare the guest, much to Catherine's dissatisfaction, prompting her to intervene and haunt the guest herself.
 Enraged, Catherine demands that Makoto dismiss the two newcomers.
 However, Makoto informs her about the lack of use of their old tricks and the decline in their KPI, and convinces her that Rookie's apparent uselessness could prevent Catherine from being betrayed again.
 After 20 days of training, Rookie shows little improvement, but during the stay of a young couple, she inadvertently leaps off the building, gets stabbed through the hotel's signboard, and triggers a short circuit, which the couple captures on video and goes viral on the internet.